 Under Suresh's leadership, and in response to an invitation from the White House Office of Science and Technology Policy, NSF hosted a Global Summit on Scientific Merit Review in May 2012.
 This summit included the participation, for the first time, of the heads of leading science funding agencies from nearly 50 countries.
 Summit participants endorsed a "Statement of Principles of Scientific Merit Review" to serve as a basis of potential multilateral collaborations in the future.
 The participants also collectively launched a virtual entity, the Global Research Council (GRC), in an attempt to coordinate practices that enhance international collaboration in science.
 Suresh is the founding chair of the governing board of the GRC.
 Brazil and Germany co-hosted the second annual meeting of the GRC in May 2013 in Berlin where, among other activities, principles of research integrity jointly developed by more than one hundred countries were endorsed and released, and an action plan for work on open access to publications and data was developed.

-Suresh has been elected to the U.S. National Academy of Sciences, National Academy of Engineering, American Academy of Arts and Sciences, Spanish Royal Academy of Sciences, Spanish Royal Academy of Engineering, German National Academy of Sciences, Royal Swedish Academy of Engineering Sciences, Academy of Sciences of the Developing World, Indian National Academy of Engineering, and Indian Academy of Sciences.
+Suresh has been elected to the U.S. National Academy of Sciences, National Academy of Engineering, Institute of Medicine, American Academy of Arts and Sciences, Spanish Royal Academy of Sciences, Spanish Royal Academy of Engineering, German National Academy of Sciences, Royal Swedish Academy of Engineering Sciences, Academy of Sciences of the Developing World, Indian National Academy of Engineering, and Indian Academy of Sciences.
 He has been elected a fellow or honorary member of all the major materials research societies in the United States and India.
 Most recently, in June 2014, he was inducted as a member of the Chinese Academy of Sciences.

 Suresh has been awarded eleven honorary doctorate degrees from universities in the United States, Sweden, Switzerland, Spain, China, India, and the United Kingdom.
 In 2006, Technology Review magazine selected Suresh as a top-ten researcher whose research "will have a significant impact on business, medicine or culture."